Danver97/RedisBroker/README.md

 ### Drawbacks
-- Not recommend for really large instaces number and very-intensive event communication because it can lead to too many (unnecessary) calls to redis that i'm not sure if redis can manage.
+- Not recommend for really large instaces number and very-intensive event communication because it can lead to too many (unnecessary) calls to redis that I'm not sure if redis can manage them.
 This is a very small experimental but perfectly working project.
 It's really easy to integrate and use it but a good scalability it's not assured.